robphilipp/hashed-wheel-timer/README.md

 These updates were done mainly to support signal propagation delays in my spiking neural networks, which need µs resolution, but can tolerate noise in the delay times.

+Benchmarks and example code can be found in the [benchmark repository](https://github.com/robphilipp/hashed-wheel-timer-benchmarks).